Medically reviewed on Mar 12, 2019

 Phosphate Supplements: Calcium Salts may decrease the absorption of Phosphate Supplements.
 Management: This applies only to oral phosphate and calcium administration.
 Administering oral phosphate supplements as far apart from the administration of an oral calcium salt as possible may be able to minimize the significance of the interaction.
 Exceptions: Sodium Glycerophosphate Pentahydrate.
 Consider therapy modification

-Thiazide Diuretics: May decrease the excretion of Calcium Salts.
+Thiazide and Thiazide-Like Diuretics: May decrease the excretion of Calcium Salts.
 Continued concomitant use can also result in metabolic alkalosis.
 Monitor therapy

 Thyroid Products: Calcium Salts may diminish the therapeutic effect of Thyroid Products.
 Management: Separate the doses of the thyroid product and the oral calcium supplement by at least 4 hours.
 Consider therapy modification